-You don't have to walk down a cleaning aisle to find your best options for cleaning your home.
-Just open your pantry!
-Vinegar, lemons, baking soda and other natural cleaners do a fabulous job of cleaning, disinfecting, removing stains and more.
+You don't have to walk down a cleaning aisle to find your best options for cleaning your home—ust open your pantry.
+Vinegar, lemons, baking soda, and other natural cleaners do a fabulous job of cleaning, disinfecting, removing stains, and more.

 Using Vinegar to Clean

-Kitchens: Clean the top of the stove with equal parts vinegar and water.
-Most appliances can be cleaned with this same all-purpose mix of vinegar and water.
-Countertop surfaces can be cleaned and disinfected with the same spray.
+Kitchens: Clean the top of the stove, appliances, and countertop surfaces with equal parts vinegar and water.
 Use vinegar to clean floors and be amazed at the fresh shiny results.

 Cleaning With Baking Soda

-Baking soda is actually one of the most versatile cleaners on the planet and it can be used to scrub surfaces in much the same way as commercial non-abrasive cleansers.
+Baking soda is one of the most versatile cleaners.
+It can be used to scrub surfaces in much the same way as commercial non-abrasive cleansers.
 Baking soda is also great as a deodorizer.
 Place a box in the refrigerator and freezer to absorb odors.
-In fact, put it anywhere you need deodorizing action: trash cans, laundry, and even your son's super smelly sneakers.
+In fact, put it anywhere you need deodorizing action: trash cans, laundry, and even your family's super smelly sneakers.
 Baking soda makes a great addition in the laundry room as well.

 Using Other Natural Cleaners